corona6/joplinclean/README.md

   # delete the tags that not link to any notes
   joplinclean -t /path/to/synchronise/directory

+  # archive notebook will delete from Joplin and create zip file
+  joplinclean /path/to/synchronise/directory --archive notebook-name /path/to/archive/notebook-name.zip

+  # import notebook from zip file
+  joplinclean /path/to/synchronise/directory --import /path/to/archive/notebook-name.zip

 Options:
   -d, --data          Delete unused resources
   -f, --force         Delete unused resources even if it's in the revision